 Gérard Anaclet Vincent Encausse (La Coruña 1865 – Paris 1916), born in Spain to a Spanish mother and French father, was a doctor, hypnotist and occultist under the pseudonym of Papus.

-He spent his very early childhood in France, where he received his early education.
+He spent his early childhood in France, where he received his early education.
 From his youth, he was interested in occultism works, mainly training himself on the writings of Éliphas Lévi.
 It was precisely Levi’s translation of Apollonius da

 Tiana’s Nuctemeron that inspired the nom de plume of Papus, which in the text is the name of the Genius of the First Hour.
 He later joined Madame Blavatsky‘s Theosophical Society, but his disappointment, motivated by the Society’s excessive emphasis on Eastern thought, soon drove him away.

 Encausse’s personal history is closely intertwined with Martinism, the spiritual doctrine inspired by Louise Claude de Saint-Martin (1743-1803), a French mystic and philosopher known as the Incognito Philosopher.
-We should bear in mind that not all sources agree with the exact unfolding of the events, so that we will provide a not necessarily complete and exhaustive description of the unfolding of the same.
+We should bear in mind that not all sources agree with the exact unfolding of the events, so we will provide a not necessarily complete and exhaustive description of the unfolding of the same.

 In 1882 Encausse was initiated into the “Intimates of Saint-Martin” by Henri Delaage, another disciple of Saint-Martin, who had consecrated him as “Superior Incognito”.
 Augustin Chaboseau (1868-1946), a French occultist and historian, had, in turn, received the same transmission in 1886 from his aunt.
 In 1888, together with Stanislas de Guaita (1861-1897), French poet and esotericist, Encausse and Chaboseau founded the Cabalistic Order of the Rosicrucian.
-Encausse and Chaboseau later discovered that they had both received legitimate Martinist initiation through two distinct chains of succession; to “reinforce” the lineage, they decided to exchange their respective initiations.
+Encausse and Chaboseau later discovered that they had received legitimate Martinist initiation through two distinct chains of succession; to “reinforce” the lineage, they decided to exchange their respective initiations.
 We trace the Martinist Order’s birth and its connection with the Order of the Rosicrucian to this event, accessible only to those who had received the third Martinist degree.

 Some sources claim that in 1893 Encausse was consecrated bishop of the Gnostic Church of France by its founder, Jules Doinel, who was trying to revive the Cathar religion.